RosDelgado/BOSME/README.md

 This is a source code from a script written in R programming language by Rosario Delgado and José David Núñez-González to implement the over-sampling algorithm BOSME introduced and described in the paper

-"Bayesian network-based over-sampling method (BOSME) with application to indirect cost-sensitive learning", Scientific Reports 8724(12) 2022 https://doi.org/10.1038/s41598-022-12682-8
+# Bayesian network-based over-sampling method (BOSME) with application to indirect cost-sensitive learning", Scientific Reports 8724(12) 2022
+https://doi.org/10.1038/s41598-022-12682-8

 Extract of the abstract: